llZektorll/OB_Template/README.md

 <details>
 <summary></summary>

-You can find here a general list of all the template fields
+Here you can find a general list of all the template types:

 1. <a href="https://github.com/llZektorll/OB_Template/tree/main/0A_Templates/0A_1_Logs">Logs </a> - Templates for daily log, weekly, monthly and yearly reviews

-2. <a href="https://github.com/llZektorll/OB_Template/tree/main/0A_Templates/0A_2_Lists">Lists </a> - Template for a simple lists
+2. <a href="https://github.com/llZektorll/OB_Template/tree/main/0A_Templates/0A_2_Lists">Lists </a> - Template for a simple list

-3. <a href="https://github.com/llZektorll/OB_Template/tree/main/0A_Templates/0A_3_Project">Projects </a> - Template for projects and action plans
+3. <a href="https://github.com/llZektorll/OB_Template/tree/main/0A_Templates/0A_3_Project">Projects </a> - Templates for projects and action plans

-4. <a href="https://github.com/llZektorll/OB_Template/tree/main/0A_Templates/0A_4_Course">Courses </a> - Template to store information about a course and it's notes
+4. <a href="https://github.com/llZektorll/OB_Template/tree/main/0A_Templates/0A_4_Course">Courses </a> - Templates to store information about a course and it's notes

 5. <a href="https://github.com/llZektorll/OB_Template/tree/main/0A_Templates/0A_5_DecisionMaking">Decision-Making </a> - Template to help make decisions